W.Va. Guard update on COVID-19 response

 • We continue to provide logistical pickup and transfer of PAPRs and canisters to various health care networks in the event of a surge of patients.

-• Our CBRN field is facilitating COVID-19 training for retailers, restaurants, convenience stores, health care providers and first responders.

-• Soldiers are providing traffic control assistance to a drive through testing facility in Huntington and Grafton.
+• Soldiers are providing traffic control assistance to drive through testing facilities in Huntington, Grafton, and Lewis County.

+• 15 Soldiers are assisting Workforce West Virginia to increase capacity to process unemployment claims in the state.

+• Communications staff assisted in the testing of broadband access in underserved areas of West Virginia for telehealth initiatives and providing rewiring capabilities for St. Francis Hospital as portions of the hospital are converted to COVID-19 treatment areas.

 All current and future missions performed by the WVNG are a part of a coordinated state-level public health preparation and response effort for the COVID-19 pandemic outbreak, initiated by Governor Jim Justice, and being led by the West Virginia Department of Health and Human Resources.